Sasha’s Acute Myeloid Leukemia Story

 Matching with a bone marrow donor

-Yes.
-My brothers were tested in March, but neither of them were a match, unfortunately, so they had to go into the donor system again around March or April.
+My brothers were tested in March, but neither of them were a match, unfortunately.
+They had to go into the donor system again around March or April.
 They found a donor in June, but they have to do all the paperwork, stuff like that, and the technicalities.

 He had to actually go into the donate center, donate, and then they have to check you out or something and have it sent to my hospital.
 By the time I got the actual transplant, it was July 20th.